 - The continued impacts of COVID-19 on policing the West Midlands.
-This includes any immediate impacts and how the area recovers from the pandemic. - The impacts on COVID-19 on the public of the West Midlands this includes the social and economic consequences of the disease. - Further collaborative working with police forces in areas such as serious and organised crime, counter terrorism, roads policing and uniformed operations, with a concurrent requirement to develop effective collaborative governance arrangements based on formal collaboration agreements. - The continued operation of the West Midlands Violence Reduction Unit. - The outcome of the postponed Comprehensive Spending Review and the impacts on funding for the policing of the West Midlands. - The future implementation of a revised funding formula for policing will have implications on the level of resources available for policing services across the West Midlands.

-- Impacts on policing from the United Kingdom's exit from the European Union. - The risks associated with achieving the police officer Uplift programme targets and ensuring the extra officers are deployed in priority areas across the Force. - The increasing role of PCCs in the Criminal Justice System, particularly following the new national policy for probation services. - The potential for national policing performance targets set by the National Policing Board, as these may cut across. - The continued implementation of an Estates strategy that was approved in March 2018.
-This includes the investment in new facilities and releasing vacant properties. - Commonwealth Games in 2022 and Coventry's City of Culture, including the Force's preparation for policing these events. - Working with the West Midlands Combined Authority on joint projects to assist in the prevention of crime in the West Midlands. - The duty to cooperate across police, fire and ambulance services. - Future change programmes that will improve further the efficiency of West Midlands Police.
+This includes any immediate impacts and how the area recovers from the pandemic. - The impacts on COVID-19 on the public of the West Midlands this includes the social and economic consequences of the pandemic. - Further collaborative working with police forces in areas such as serious and organised crime, counter terrorism, roads policing and uniformed operations, with a concurrent requirement to develop effective collaborative governance arrangements based on formal collaboration agreements. - The continued operation of the West Midlands Violence Reduction Unit. - The outcome of the planned 2021 Comprehensive Spending Review and the impacts on funding for the policing of the West Midlands. - The future implementation of a revised funding formula for policing will have implications on the level of resources available for policing services across the West Midlands. - Any continuing impacts on policing from the United Kingdom's exit from the European Union. - Ensuring new Force systems operate effectively and generate efficiencies. - The risks associated with achieving the police officer Uplift programme targets and ensuring the extra officers are deployed in priority areas across the Force. - The increasing role of PCCs in the Criminal Justice System, particularly following the new national policy for probation services. - The introduction of national crime and policing measures. - Implement the outcomes of Part One of the Government's review of PCCs.
+For example, amendments to the Specified Information Order will require the Commissioner to provide a narrative on WMP's performance against the Government's crime measures, and HMICFRS force performance reports.
+There will be further actions from Part Two of the review of PCC's that will be implemented as necessary. - The continued implementation of an Estates strategy that was approved in March 2018.
+This includes the investment in new facilities and releasing vacant properties. - Commonwealth Games in 2022 and Coventry's City of Culture, including the Force's preparation for policing these events. - The green agenda including to make sure the Force is exploring and implementing strategies to reduce energy consumption across the police estate and vehicles. - Working with the West Midlands Combined Authority on joint projects to assist in the prevention of crime in the West Midlands. - The duty to cooperate across police, fire and ambulance services.

-11 Monitoring the Implementation of Actions
+12 Monitoring the Implementation of Actions

-The systems the Commissioner has in place to monitor the implementation of the Police and Crime Plan through the delivery plan and the risk register will ensure activities detailed in this statement are implemented.
+The systems that have been put in place to monitor the implementation of plans through delivery plan and the risk register will ensure activities detailed in this statement are implemented.
 Progress of the implementation of actions will be reported in next year's Annual Governance Statement.